w1ldc4rd-w1z4rd/ollama-cmder/README.md

 ### Enhanced Interaction with `oc.pl` using the Ollama API

 This section of the guide focuses on how you can use `oc.pl` to generate text responses from either local files or web content, utilizing the capabilities of the Ollama API.
-Here's how to effectively operate the script, with a special emphasis on using stdin for custom prompts.

 ### Before You Start